 How to help remote employees to feel part of the team

-With technology advances and changing attitudes about where and how work can be done, remote work has become commonplace in many organizations.
+With the emergence of new technology and changing attitudes about where and how work can be done, remote work has become commonplace in many organizations.
 These arrangements can help companies and their employees be more productive while giving professionals the opportunity to achieve a better work-life balance.

 However, there is a potential disadvantage of this HR strategy that employers should be aware of: External employees can sometimes feel isolated from their colleagues in the office.